fenderrex/SPE/README.md

 to lunch
 via file (windows) or termnal (lunix) open the __init__.py file you may be prompted to install python-wxgtk

-this is not code this is a logic tree for installing
+#This is not code this is a logic tree for installing
 =======================